exii-uw/AARToolkit/README.md

 # AARToolkit For Unity
 _Unity toolkit for development and prototyping of a hybrid projector / AR system._

+**ATTN 1**: _There are known dependency issues in this repository that will be fixed after Sept 17th.
+For right now, download the release version of the toolkit on the Gitbug release page to try it out.
+Follow intstructions below_

-**NOTE:** This is part one of two repositories the encompass the AAR code files.
+**ATTN 2**: _This is part one of two repositories the encompass the AAR code files.
 Part one primarly focuses on Unity and the tools needed to design AAR experiences.
-Part two focuses on calibration and backend utilities (posting soon).
+Part two focuses on calibration and backend utilities (posting soon after Sept 17th)._

 See: https://jjhartmann.github.io/AugmentedAugmentedReality/